South Island Lodge-based Tour

-This morning we will wake up early, have breakfast and take a short boat ride across Milford Sound!
-Before we leave our hotel, we recommend waking up early to try photographing Mitre peak, quite possibly the most beautiful mountain in New Zealand.
-Our hike will begin at Sandfly Point and we will walk until we get to the Giant Gates waterfall, a spectacular section of the Milford Track.
+It's worth the early start this morning as we set off for our largest and perhaps most spectacular national park, Fiordland.
+When we arrive, we'll be greeted with jaw-dropping views of Mitre Peak and the surrounding jagged granite peaks - quite possibly the most picturesque mountain range in New Zealand - though we'll let you be the judge of that!
+We'll then take a short boat ride to where our hike will begin at Sandfly Point and we will walk until we get to the Giant Gates waterfall, a spectacular section of the Milford Track.
 The forest is quite lush and we begin to follow the Arthur River until we reach Lake Ada.
 From hiking from the Milford Sound trailhead, we get to enjoy the trail to ourselves, which is a luxury others rarely get to experience.
-Once we arrive back at the Milford Wharf, we’ll board a boat for a 2 hour nature cruise to the head of the beautiful Fjord.
+Once we arrive back at the Milford Wharf, we'll board a boat for a 2 hour nature cruise to the head of the beautiful Fjord.
 We then leave Milford sound and set out to hike some lesser-known trails in Eastern Fjordland before returning to Te Anau.

 - A detailed trip packet that takes the guesswork out of your travel, training, packing, and preparing for the trip

 - Access to our Adventure Consultant team 7 days a week

 - Transportation for the duration of the tour starting on Day 1 and ending on the day you depart

 - Hotel and lodge accommodations for the duration of the tour.
 See Lodging Details.